Identification

 While neither the LFIP nor the RFIP make any provisions regarding the methods to be used in age assessment examinations on international protection applicants, according to the guidelines of the State Agency for Forensic Medicine, for the purpose of age assessment examinations, physical examination and radiography data of the person (including of elbows, wrists, hands, shoulders, pelvis and teeth) are listed as primary sources of evaluation.
 No reference is made to any psychosocial assessment of the person.
 Also, according to the (then) Ministry of Family and Social Services’ 2015 Directive on unaccompanied children, the PDMM issue a medical report on the physical condition of the children before placing them in Ministry premises.[12]

 In practice, bone tests are applied to assess the age of unaccompanied children referred to the Ministry of Family and Social Services to be taken into care.
 The accuracy of tests on the jawbone can range between +2/-2 years older or younger.
-If a test result indicates a child is aged 16 give or take two years, then the authorities still tend to interpret the assessment at the upper threshold.[10]
+If a test result indicates a child is aged 16 give or take two years, the authorities still tend to interpret the assessment at the upper threshold.[13]

 When children are caught attempting to illegally leave the country, the ID from their country of origin or the ID they are provided with while in Türkiye is used to determine their age.
 If the child has no documentation, officials assign the child an age according to the child’s appearance and behavior.
 If the child is not sure of their age or says they are 17, they get documented as 18.
 Majority of African children are often recorded as 18, even at the age of 16, as they reportedly look more mature.
 In these cases, they are wrongly taken into administrative detention.